The Dos and Don’ts of Creating Buyer Personas

 Issue #2: There’s too much information to turn this into a well-defined buyer persona.

-Now if you’re coming from a traditional marketing standpoint, that last one might not seem like a problem, but lemme tell ya, it can be a real pickle.
+Now that last one might not seem like a problem, but lemme tell ya, it can be a real pickle.

 So let’s go through some dos and don’ts of creating buyer personas.
 And if you’re still not sure where to start, let me humbly suggest that you download our free buyer persona template.